typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/max-params.md

 ---
-description: 'Enforce a maximum number of parameters in function definitions'
+description: 'Enforce a maximum number of parameters in function definitions.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑